 - Twine: optional, but you can use them to tie up the legs.

-How to Prep a Turkey for Smoking
+6 Easy Steps to Prepare a Whole Turkey for Smoking

-How Long to Smoke a Turkey
+How Long Does it Take to Smoke a Turkey (an example)

 13 pound turkey example: Here is the internal temps of the a 13 pound turkey throughout the cooking time for reference: